| Note: Not all of the

 concerning self-replication, but also issues such as wealth distribution

+and environmental protection.
 While there is a call for

 increased research into the effects of NT on society, the environment,